snowkylin/tensorflow-handbook/source/zh/appendix/swift.rst

     :width: 60%
     :align: center

-    “Swift for Tensorflow is an attempt to change the default tools used by the entire machine learning and data science ecosystem.”
+    “Swift for TensorFlow is an attempt to change the default tools used by the entire machine learning and data science ecosystem.”

      -- Jameson Toole,  Co-founder & CTO of Fritz.ai